hc-tcg/hc-tcg/docs/cards.md

 ### Cards With Multiple Levels
 For cards with multiple levels, such as Thorns or Instant Health, its best practice to share as much code between them as possible.
-To accomplish this, you can create a function that returns a level of the card for givin values.
+To accomplish this, you can create a function that returns a level of the card for given values.
 Here is an example of this:

 ```ts